 The Company has two classes of common stock with shares outstanding: Class A and Class C. Class C shares are convertible into Class A shares at any time on a ten to one ratio.
-The decrease in treasury stock was the result of treasury stock being used to fund the company's 401-K and Deferred Compensation Plans.

-Notes to Condensed Consolidated Financial Statements March 31, 2013 (Unaudited)
+Notes to Condensed Consolidated Financial Statements June 30, 2013 (Unaudited)